Machine-learning-and-complex-systems/NIT-RC/README.md

 ## Author's note

 This work is more about opening a problem: even for the simplest stochastic transitions in bistable potential, the prevailing methods SINDy, FORCE are found inadequate.
-Leveraging Reservoir Computing is one way out, motivating to extend the other methods, The demonstrated limitations of conventional techniques in handling noise-driven dynamics should be seen as an invitation to collective exploration.
+Leveraging Reservoir Computing is one way out, motivating to extend the other methods.
+The demonstrated limitations of conventional techniques in handling noise-driven dynamics should be seen as an invitation to collective exploration.
 Different computational frameworks – whether reservoir computing, SINDy, or yet-to-be-discovered architectures – might offer complementary strengths when properly adapted.